fastdemo/autocord/README.md

 <img src="img/autocord512.png" width="128" height="128" alt="Autocord icon">

 # Autocord

-Background tool for macOS that repatches BetterDiscord or Vencord on every Discord update, so you don't have to manually install them every single time!
+Repatches BetterDiscord or Vencord on every Discord update, so you don't have to!

 ## Highlights

-Autocord is a lightweight CLI + background watcher that keeps your Discord client mod patched across updates.
-The sole purpose is whenever Discord auto-updates and wipes the patch, Autocord detects the new version and re-patches it automatically.
+Autocord is a lightweight CLI + background watcher that reinstalls BetterDiscord or Vencord after every update for your Discord client, automatically.
+Whenever Discord auto-updates and wipes the patch, Autocord detects the new version and re-patches it automatically.

 ## Preview